Best Waterfalls Near Toronto To Hike

 The first thing you need to know is that Sherman Falls is on private property and the owners can close the area off at any time.
 It is not your right to hike here, it is a privilege.

-Sherman Falls is a 17 metre-high curtain waterfall that is between two other local waterfalls, Tiffany Falls and Canterbury Falls.
-The water flow here is good at all times of the year.
-The trail is easy to navigate.
-This is an extremely popular place to come for romantic walks and photos and you can walk quite close to the base of the falls.
+Sherman Falls is a 17-metre-high curtain waterfall between two other local waterfalls, Tiffany Falls and Canterbury Falls.
+The water flow here is good at all times of the year, and the trail is easy to navigate.
+This is an extremely popular place to come for romantic walks and photos, and you can walk quite close to the base of the falls.
 Other nicknames for this waterfall are Angel Falls or Fairy Falls.

 There is a paid parking lot approximately 400 metres away from the waterfalls.
 The daily charge is $5.
-It’s a moderate-level hike from Sherman Falls to Tiffany Falls on the Bruce Trail and takes roughly thirty minutes.
+From Sherman Falls to Tiffany Falls on the Bruce Trail, it’s a moderate-level hike that takes roughly thirty minutes.

 Tiffany Falls, Hamilton